ickerwx/tcpproxy/README.md

 ```
 This is the second tcpproxy instance.
 Burp will send the data there if you correctly configured the request handling in Burp's proxy listener options.
 Before sending the data to the server in the outgoing chain (-om), first strip the HTTP header, then serialize the XML.
 The server's response will be handled by the incoming chain (-im), so deserialize it, prepend the HTTP header, then send the data to burp.

 Using this setup, you are able to take advantage of Burp's capabilities, like the repeater or intruder or simply use it for logging purposes.
-This was originally the idea of @jbarg.
+This was originally the idea of jbarg.

 If you are doing automated modifications and have no need for interactivity, you can simply take advantage of the (de-)serialization modules by writing a module to work on the deserialized XML structure.
 Then plug your module into the chain by doing -im java_deserializer,your_module,java_serializer (or -om of course).
 This way you also only need one tcpproxy instance, of course.